AuburnSounds/Dplug/README.md

 However dplug is **far** from a translation of WDL:

 Pros:
-- no plugin-wide mutex lock.
-All locks are of a short duration.
+- No dispatcher-wide mutex lock.
+All locks are of a short duration, to avoid blocking the audio thread.
-- plugin parameters implement the Observer pattern
+- Plugin parameters implement the Observer pattern.
-- no need to use Xcode whatsoever
+- No need to use Xcode whatsoever.
-- float parameters can have user-defined mapping
+- Float parameters can have user-defined mapping
 - PBR-style rendering lets you have a good visual quality with less disk space, at the cost of more work
-- no need to deal with resource compilers: D can `import("filename.ext")` them.
+- No need to deal with resource compilers: D can `import("filename.ext")` them.

 Cons:
-- less battle-tested in general
+- Less battle-tested in general.
-- hipster compilers are used
+- Hipster compilers are used, though they get better all the time.
 - API may change without notice (pin the version of dplug you use)
 - AAX and VST3 unimplemented
-- no resizeable UI
+- No resizeable UI yet.
-- no HDPI support
+- No HDPI support yet.
+- No modal windows.

 ### VST SDK translation